gruntwork-io/docs/docs/library/overview/services.md

 ## Example

 Let’s look at an example service module.
-The [rds service module](/reference/services/data-storage/amazon-rds) creates not only an RDS database, but also a DNS record (so you can access the database with a human-friendly name), CloudWatch alarms (to alert you if something goes wrong), a CloudWatch dashboard (so you can see RDS KPIs at a glance), and a strategy for disaster recovery.
-The module does this by using many "building block" modules.
+The [`rds` service module](/reference/services/data-storage/amazon-rds) creates not only an RDS database, but also a DNS record in Amazon Route53, CloudWatch alarms, a CloudWatch dashboard, and scheduled snapshots of the database, all using a combination of "building block" modules.

+After applying, you will have an RDS instance that you can access via a human-friendly name, alarms to alert you if something goes wrong, a dashboard for viewing RDS KPIs, and a strategy for disaster recovery.

 ## Service modules are optimized for convenience